 The second area a coach needs to assess is the client’s range of movement.
 This will help determine short term and long term mobility goals.
 The movement assessment will be different for each client depending on their training age and goals.
 Learn the basic movement tests in this free mini-course.

 The third area to test is work capacity.
 When testing work capacity a coach will be able to gain a clear understanding of where a client’s current fitness levels are.
-There are many ways in which work capacity can be tested, learn our three favorite tests with this toolkit.
+There are many ways in which work capacity can be tested, learn our three favorite tests here.
 The method for testing initial work capacity should be repeated exactly the same way each time to track progress through the program.

 These three areas represent a systemized method for conducting client fitness assessments.
 Through streamlining the fitness assessment coach’s are able to develop consistency and apply this consistency to each of their clients.
 OPEX Fitness values consistency . . . a lot.
 That is why we created the OPEX System of Coaching.
 This system is built on five pillars that work in harmony and represent the necessary skill set for a professional coach.